 path/to/target.sha1 will be generated for each uploaded file.

-Check the .sha1 files into repository
+Check the .sha1 files into the repository

 $ git add path/to/target.sha1

-Download the file in python
+Download the file in Python

-from telemetry.page import cloud_storage
+from telemetry.util import cloud_storage